Statcounter

 Chris’ heart sank; he wondered if this day would ever end.

-As another ear deafening crash of thunder exploded through the narrow streets, Chris finally became unable to support his body; his’ hands slowly slid down the wrought iron gate surrounding the shop as the thunder relentlessly increased in cadence.
+As another ear deafening crash of thunder and blinding lightning exploded through the narrow streets of Mid City, Chris finally became unable to support his body; his’ hands slowly slid down, again, the wrought iron gate surrounding the shop as the thunder relentlessly increased in cadence.

-He forced his head upward, as if to be airing his grievances directly to God himself.
+He forced his head upward, as if to be airing his grievances directly to God.

-As he stared at the black sky above, the rain assaulted his face so hard that it was difficult to catch his breath.
+As he stared at the black sky above, the rain assaulted his face with such intensity that it was difficult to catch his breath.

 He struggled to hold his head up when an old metal Christmas tree angel caught his eye; he’d placed the ornament atop one of the gate spires over a month ago.

-In a neighborhood where the most obscure of belongings were routinely stolen, the populace seemed to be God fearing.
+In a neighborhood where the most obscure of belongings were routinely stolen, the populace seemed to be God fearing, if nothing else.
 Honor among thieves, Chris assumed.
 None of these kids would even think about touching that angel.
 And they didn’t.

-Her presence seemed majestic, as if to be watching over all who passed through this lonely little street that Chris called home.
-Deep down, he felt an odd sense of comfort that perhaps she was looking over him.
+Her presence seemed majestic, as if to be watching over all who passed through this obscure little street that Chris called home.
+Deep down, he felt an odd sense of comfort that, perhaps she was looking over him.

 He looked at it every single day but never thought he’d be looking up at the heavenly figure with such desperation and loss of hope.